shvetsovalex/ctf/2018/VolgaCTF-quals/Shop quest/readme.md

 # Shop quest
 Category: Web Points: 500 Solves: 0 Description:

-For this task, teams could get 500 points, so it consisted of several stages that led to the execution of the code.
+For this task, teams could get 500 points, it consisted of several stages that led to the execution of the code.
 Unfortunately, because of the heavy workload, the task sometimes worked slowly, but it was still possible to solve it.
-Nobody received the flag, although some teams went 2 stages out of three and almost reached the goal.
+Nobody received the flag, although some teams went through 2 stages out of three and almost reached the goal.
 I hope that to solve it in any case was interesting and glad that many attempted to get the flag.

-## Stage one - Client side
+## Stage 1 - Client side
 Firstly, we can see a main page.
 In the browser console, we can see the name of the Vue.js framework used to chat with the operator.
 Secondly, in source code we can see injection point, there is the customer name, which is specified at registration.